OhioIoT-ESP32-WiFi-Examples/Dont-Upload-Your-Credentials/README.md

 ### Getting Started - PlatformIO
-This codebase is structrued as a fully ready PlatformIO project, so users can git pull and then immediately compile (after adding credentials).
+This codebase is as a fully ready PlatformIO project.
 - change the WiFi credentials in *lib/creds.h*
 - compile and run